brendanmichaelconnors/TESAsamSim/README.md

   - Necessary if modeling forecast process
     - `meanForecast` - mean forecast relative to observed
     - `sdForecast` - interannual standard deviation of forecast

+#### `cohoRecDatTrm`

+`cohoRecDatTrm`  is a .csv file that contains the historical spawner and recruitment data for plotting purposes.
+The column labels are as follows:
+  - `stk` - CU identification number (can be assigned arbitrarily or based on previous modeling exercises)
+  - `yr` - brood year
+  - `ets` - effective total spawner numbers, accounting for proportional spawning success
+  - `totalSpwn` - total spawner numbers.
+For interior Fraser Coho, this is equal to ets.
+  - `rec2` - abundance of adult recruitment at age 2, aligned by brood year
+  - `rec3` - abundance of adult recruitment at age 3, aligned by brood year
+  - `rec4` - abundance of adult recruitment at age 4, aligned by brood year
+  - `rec5` - abundance of adult recruitment at age 5, aligned by brood year
+  - `rec6` - abundance of adult recruitment at age 6, aligned by brood year

+### Changes from samSim package

+1) Removing species-specific code references.
+Life history types will be specified through new fields in the CUPars.csv input file (e.g., firstAgeRec, maxAgeRec, obsBYlag)
+2) Removing performance measures specific to the TAM harvest control rule option used for Fraser sockeye
+3) Adding a new SR model option that includes a marine survival co-variate (needed in the short-term for Interior Fraser Coho)
+4) Adding performance measures needed to calculate LRPs